Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 A key strategy for winback campaigns is avoiding them in the first place.
 It’s easier to retain an existing customer than to chase someone who has already left.

-Gary Amaral, co-founder, and CPO of Breadcrumbs adds, “Winback campaigns are still worthwhile, especially since they’re much cheaper than acquisition.
+Gary Amaral, co-founder and CMO of Breadcrumbs, adds, “Winback campaigns are still worthwhile, especially since they’re much cheaper than acquisition.
 However, your best strategy is to focus on retention and expansion into your customer base and avoiding the awkward attempts at rekindling a broken relationship.”

 If Gary recommends retaining and expanding active customers, why would you need a winback strategy in the first place?